-Judge Puryear states that property receives more protection than a parent-child relationship by the family courts currently.
+Judge Puryear noticed that the family courts are using preponderance and that it is inadequate according to the rights at stake and that property receives more protection than a parent-child relationship by the family courts currently.

 “A parent’s interest in the companionship, care, custody, and management of his or her children is paramount and demands a respect much greater than that due the liberties derived from mere “shifting economic arrangements.”
 Stanley v.
 Illinois, 405 U.S. 645, 651 (1972)…However, in practice, issues of shifting economic arrangements often receive more protection.
 For instance, in a divorce, a party seeking to overcome the community property presumption must prove an item is separate property by the higher standard of clear and convincing evidence.
 Tex.
 Fam.
 Code Ann. § 3.003 (West 1998)….Limitations on parental access to children, however, need not be supported by evidence upon which the fact-finder could form a firm belief or conviction.
 This standard is totally at odds with both the fundamental nature of the constitutional rights at issue and the legislature’s stated policy and mandate.”

 Judge Puryear may have agreed with the result reached by the majority in the Duck decision (In the Interest of J. R. D. and T. C. D. TX COA 2005), he did not agree that lowered standards of proof should be used in family court between two fit parents.

 What is Clear and Convincing Evidence?

 Clear and convincing evidence standards require more than just he said/she said.
 If one parent accused the other of bad parenting, they would need to provide the court with proof, testimony alone is not sufficient to interfere with a fundamental right.
 To understand preponderance and clear and convincing better we have a membership site where you can read more about it as well as watch video lectures on it.